Renormalized Chern-Gauss-Bonnet formula for complete Kahler-Einstein metrics: Proof of Theorem

-Now we consider a compact complex manifold with stricly pseudpconvex boundary which admits {\it a global approximate solution} to the Monge-Amp\`{e}re equation, in the sense of \cite{HPT}: \begin{dfn} A function $\r \in C^{\infty}(\ol{X})$ is called a global approximate solution to the Monge-Amp\`{e}re equation if for any $p\in M$, there is a holomorphic coordinate system around $p$ such that $\r$ is a Fefferman's approximate solution in the chosen coordinates. \end{dfn} This notion is closely related to the pseudo-Einstein structures on the boudnary: \begin{thm} There is a global approximate solution to the Monge-Amp\`{e}re equation on $X$ if and only if $M$ carries a pseudo-Einstein contact form.
-In this case, the contact form $(\sqrt{-1}/2)(\ol{\pa}\r-\pa\r)|_M$ induced by the global approximate solution $\r$ is pseudo-Einstein. \end{thm}
+\end{thm} We can take Fefferman's defining function in local coordinates around each point on the boundary, but we need a global potential function to apply Theorem \ref{first-mainthm}.
+So we assume that $X$ admits a {\it global approximate solution} to the Monge-Amp\`{e}re equation, in the sense of \cite{HPT}: \begin{dfn} A function $\r \in C^{\infty}(\ol{X})$ is called a global approximate solution to the Monge-Amp\`{e}re equation if for any $p\in M$, there is a holomorphic coordinate system around $p$ such that $\r$ is a Fefferman's approximate solution in the chosen coordinates. \end{dfn} This notion is closely related to the pseudo-Einstein structures on the boundary: \begin{thm}[\cite{HPT}] There is a global approximate solution $\rho$ to the Monge-Amp\`{e}re equation on $X$ if and only if $M$ carries a pseudo-Einstein contact form.
+In this case, the contact form $(\sqrt{-1}/2)(\ol{\pa}\r-\pa\r)|_{TM}$ induced by a global approximate solution $\r$ is pseudo-Einstein. \end{thm}